 Submissions that are related to arrests, also known as a “rap sheet,” will include the arresting agency, arrest date, and disposition of the arrest.1

-Current Debate about Background Check Time Frames
+Current Debate About Background Check Time Frames

 Since fingerprinting can go back forever, there is debate on whether or not the FBI background checks are flawed.
-The Justice Department admits at that up to 50% of their background check records are incomplete, without the judgement or dismissal.4 This means that if you need to have an FBI background check completed, it’s a good idea to check it yourself first, to ensure that all of the information is accurate and up-to date.
+The Justice Department admits that up to 50% of their background check records are incomplete, without the judgement or dismissal.4 This means that if you need to have an FBI background check completed, it’s a good idea to check it yourself first, to ensure that all of the information is accurate and up-to-date.

 Part of the reason for the glaring lack of efficiency is related to where offenses occur and the digital capabilities in those jurisdictions.
 Due to this, when looking at how far back an FBI fingerprint background check can go, it is important to consider that the summary report may have inaccurate or missing information.

-In addition to inaccuracies, the Equal Employment Opportunity Commission(EEOC) has reported that due to disproportionate arrests of minorities, the use of criminal records as an exclusion for hire may have a disparate impact on protected groups.
+In addition to inaccuracies, the Equal Employment Opportunity Commission(EEOC) has reported that due to disproportionate arrests of minorities, the use of criminal records as an exclusion for hire may have a disparate impact on protected groups.13

 Can You Restrict How Far Does an FBI Background Check Go?